Make everything as simple as possible … but no simpler.

 P.S.
 As with any maximum-sized, soft-sided bag, it is very easy to overpack an Executive Overniter such that it exceeds carry-on limits.
 The external compression straps will help to avoid this, but not eliminate the concern.
 So conduct yourself accordingly.

 But if you're adamant, for whatever reason, that you can only have one bag, then I would at least start my search with the "Executive Overniter".
-It's less businesslike, less convenient, less robust, and considerably heavier (but roomier) than the Red Oxx "Air Boss"; it's less flexible, less comfortable (for backpacking), less secure, and considerably more expensive than the MEI "Voyageur"; but if you are constrained in some way to owning a single travel bag, this might very well be the one to choose.
+It's less businesslike, less convenient, less robust, and significantly heavier (but roomier) than the Red Oxx "Air Boss"; it's less flexible, less comfortable (for backpacking), less secure, and considerably more expensive than the MEI "Voyageur"; but if you are constrained in some way to owning a single travel bag, this might very well be the one to choose.